MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-1.md

 ## New features and improvements - Delta Lake 2.2

-Check the source and full release notes on [GitHub at delta-io/delta](https://github.com/delta-io/delta/releases/tag/v2.2.0).
+Check the source and full release notes at [Delta Lake 2.2.0](https://github.com/delta-io/delta/releases/tag/v2.2.0).

 ## Default-level packages for Java/Scala